cieranmorris/Mission-to-Mars-Web-Scraping/README.md

 ### JPL Mars Space Images - Featured Image

-* Visit the url for the Featured Space Image site [here](https://spaceimages-mars.com).

-* Use Splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Current images of the surface of Mars are available for visualization through the [Featured Space Image site](https://spaceimages-mars.com).
+Using Splinter, the current full sized `.jpg` Featured Mars Image was scraped and it's complete url link was saved into a variable for future application.

-* Make sure to find the image url to the full size `.jpg` image.

-* Make sure to save a complete url string for this image.

 ### Mars Facts

-* Visit the Mars Facts webpage [here](https://galaxyfacts-mars.com) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

-* Use Pandas to convert the data to a HTML table string.
+* The [Mars Facts webpage] (https://galaxyfacts-mars.com) uses a data table to present Mars facts including Diameter, Mass, and Surface Temperature.
+Pandas was used to scrape this table and convert it to an HTML table string, which is then displayed on the landing page of the newly generated HTML website.

 ### Mars Hemispheres